Manish-Sabnis/Multi-Model-Deep-Learning-Framework-for-Autonomous-Perception-and-Scene-Understanding/README.md

 # Multi-Model-Deep-Learning-Framework-for-Autonomous-Perception-and-Scene-Understanding

-This repository contains the implementation of a drivable area segmentation model using ResNet-50 as the backbone of a Feature Pyramid Network (FPN).
-The model is enhanced with Monte Carlo (MC) Dropout and Spatial Dropout to estimate uncertainty in segmentation.
+<p align = 'justify'> This repository contains the implementation of a drivable area segmentation model using ResNet-50 as the backbone of a Feature Pyramid Network (FPN).
+The model is enhanced with Monte Carlo (MC) Dropout and Spatial Dropout to estimate uncertainty in segmentation. </p>

 ## **Features**
 - **_ResNet-50 Backbone:_** Pretrained on ImageNet for transfer learning.